ErikBoesen/Yalebot/README.md

 After that, simply push the code via Heroku CLI and the bot will launch.

 ## Authorship
-Yalebot is maintained by [Erik Boesen](https://github.com/ErikBoesen).
+Yalebot was created by [Erik Boesen](https://github.com/ErikBoesen).

 ## License
 [GPL](LICENSE)